garysweaver/modelist/README.md

     1 (out of 2): bartenders.order_id -> order
     1 (out of 2): bartenders.beer_id -> beers

-Specify '--output-file' to provide an pathname of an errors file.
+Specify --output-file to provide an pathname of an errors file.

 ##### Required